QuentinRa/blog.quentinra.dev/maths/optimization/co/polygon.md

 \]
 </p>

-You may use greater, greater equals, or lesser/lesser equals but you can't have something like `x + y < 5` since we want only one variable on the left side.
+You may use greater, greater equals, or lesser/lesser equals, but you can't have something like `x + y < 5` since we want only one variable on the left side.

 <hr class="sr">